 If there are deductions to be made on the security deposit, the landlord has 30 days from the day the tenant vacates the premises to provide the tenant with an itemized statement of damage and the cost of corresponding repairs.
 The landlord may deliver this list personally, by postmark mail to the last known address of the tenant, or a verified e-mail provided by the same.
 If the tenant fails to provide the landlord with the last known address or an e-mail address, the landlord will not be liable for any damages.

 Itemized Statement of Costs: The costs listed on the itemized statement can be specified and justified as follows:

 - Where actual costs are paid, the landlord must specify the damage repaired and include the receipts or copies of the receipts therefor.

 - Where the restoration or repairs will be done by the landlord or the landlord’s employees, a reasonable cost for the same may be included in the list in lieu of actual costs and receipts.

 - Where the landlord is only able to provide an estimate of the cost within the time frame, the landlord can include reasonable estimates of the cost but must provide the tenant with the receipts or copies thereof within 30 days of providing the itemized statement.

 - Where the deductions are charges that are specific amounts provided for in the lease, the landlord can include a copy of the portions of the lease agreement referencing those charges in lieu of receipts.

 - Where the landlord is not able to provide the receipts or copies of receipts as required and this inability is not due to the landlord’s fault, the landlord may provide whatever evidence the landlord has of having paid the costs and a sworn statement detailing the reason for the lack of receipts.

-Exceptions: Note, however, that these rules and the penalties below only apply to rental agreements over residential properties with 5 or more units for rent.
+Exceptions: Note, however, that these rules and the penalties below only apply to rental agreements over residential properties with five or more units for rent.
 Otherwise, there is no specific time frame provided at the state level.